-Hashtags are everywhere on social media and blogs, and I know that most of you who have already joined the ROCK YOUR DIGITAL Community, appreciate what hashtags are, but for those of you who have succeeded in avoiding social media, or are only just starting to use it and now want to get onboard, this post is for you! 😃
+Hashtags are everywhere on social media and blogs.
+I know that most of you who have already joined the RYD Community, appreciate what hashtags are.
+But for those of you who are just starting out and want to get onboard, this post is for you! 😃

 A little hashtag 101

-Hashtags are essentially metadata tags or keywords/phrases without spaces and include a # in front e.g. #RockYourDigital.
-Use of hashtags became popular on Twitter and since then they have been adopted by users on other social media sites including Facebook, Instagram and more.
+Hashtags are essentially metadata tags or keywords/phrases without spaces and include a # in front e.g. #RYDblog.
+Use of hashtags first became popular on Twitter and have since been adopted by users on other social media sites.

 Why use hashtags?

-- Hashtags are used as a shorthand; this is really useful on platforms like Twitter where tweets can only contain a limited number of characters.
+Hashtags are used as a shorthand.
+This is really useful on Twitter, where tweets can only contain a limited number of characters.

-- Create a backchannel and gain feedback on a course or an event e.g. most conferences have a hashtag now, so you can find other people talking about the event online, connect with them and start a conversation.
+Create a backchannel and gain feedback on a course or an event.
+Most conferences have a hashtag now, so you can find other people talking about the event online in real-time, connect with them and start a conversation.

-- Hashtags can also be used to support research and social listening e.g. learn more about the people you are targeting, whether you’re online because you want to increase your visibility and build your network, or you are researching your ideal client (avatar).
-Searching for the keywords that relate to your reason for being online can help you find your community and can also identify the pain points or challenges of your avatar, so you can deliver content to better serve your community.
+Hashtags can also be used to support research and social listening.
+Learn more about the people you are targeting, whether you’re online because you want to increase your visibility and build your network, or you are researching your ideal audience (avatar).
+Searching for the keywords that relate to your reason for being online, can help you find your community.
+Searching can also identify the pain points or challenges of your avatar, so you can deliver content to better serve your community.

-- Have a hashtag for live chats e.g. Twitter chats.
-This approach filters out all the other posts using your main hashtag and makes it easier for people to both participate in the live chat and catch up on a Twitter chat if they missed it.
+Have a hashtag for live chats e.g. Twitter chats.
+This approach filters out all the other posts using your main hashtag.
+This makes it easier for people to participate in the live chat and catch up on a Twitter chat if they missed it.

 Build a community e.g. invite people to use a hashtag you have created when they post, so other community members can easily see what other members have to say, and can find resources they are sharing.